 - Will I get seasick?

 On tours like ours, motion sickness is rare.
 However, the water around Juneau ranges from calm to a bit bumpy on any given day.
 We do our best to avoid a rough or rocky ride by finding some “smoother sailing” whenever possible.
 If you are prone to seasickness (or think you might be), we recommend taking preventative measures before the tour.
-Once you feel seasick, it’s too late.
+People use OTC meds, some like ginger, others swear by acupressure bracelets.
+Talk to your Doc or your seasick-prone friends; they may have the perfect advice.
+But once you feel seasick, it’s too late.

 - Can you store my luggage during my tour?